Student Conduct in the Community

 What does "HOCO" or "fake homecoming" have to do with Dalhousie University?
 How does the university mitigate this problem?

 Large unsanctioned street parties are a complex and growing problem across North American university campuses that pose a high-risk for alcohol-related and safety incidents on campuses and nearby neighbourhoods.
-They require extensive efforts from universities and community partners to mitigate as they are organized by a loose network of informal groups on social media and their size and scope are hard to predict.
+Often referred to as “HOCO” or “fake homecoming,” they require extensive efforts from universities and community partners to mitigate as they are organized and influenced by social media.